Hi, we're the Ashlees.

 What We Do

-We deliver story-centered keynotes and transformative trainings that help teams and organizations delve deeply into social justice.
+We deliver energizing keynotes and transformative trainings that help teams and organizations delve deeply into social justice.

 I thoroughly enjoyed the Identity Driven Leadership workshop led by the Ashlees.
 Kyle and Aeriel engaged all of the attendees through thoughtful sharing of their own experiences, storytelling, and activities that pushed us to engage in deep reflection and conversations about identity-related experiences.
 I have participated in intensive graduate-level diversity courses and trainings and this workshop increased my knowledge about ways to approach diversity and engage people from different backgrounds in constructive conversations about differences.
 I would highly recommend the Ashlees to organizations interested in deepening their engagement in diversity issues in a warm, honest, and approachable way.